 Some boys do, some boys don't!
 Boys' singing specialist Dr. Martin Ashley says, "It's a teacher thing!"

-It's sometimes said that boys don't sing.
-Various reasons are given.
-If I'd had a pound for every time I'd heard that boys "don't want to sound like girls" I'd have retired with a substantial bank account by now!
+It's sometimes said that boys don't sing, for which various reasons are given.
+If I'd had a pound for every time I'd heard that boys "don't want to sound like girls", I'd have retired with a substantial bank account by now!